terra-money/classic-core/docker/README.md

 docker run -e SNAPSHOT_NAME="columbus-5-pruned.20211022.0410.tar.lz4" -it -p 1317:1317 -p 26657:26657 -p 26656:26656 terramoney/core-node:v0.5.11-oracle
 ```

+You can find the latest snapshots [here](https://quicksync.io/networks/terra.html).

 Custom snapshot URL:

 ```
 docker run -e SNAPSHOT_BASE_URL="https://get.quicksync.io" -it -p 1317:1317 -p 26657:26657 -p 26656:26656 terramoney/core-node:v0.5.11-oracle
 ```

+**Note:** We recommend copying a snapshot to S3 or another file store and using the above options to point the container to your snapshot.
+The default snapshot name included will be obsolete and removed in a matter of days.

 Starting a bombay node:

 ```
 docker run -it -p 1317:1317 -p 26657:26657 -p 26656:26656 terramoney/core-node:v0.5.11-oracle-testnet
 ```

-**Note:** We recommend copying a snapshot to S3 or another file store and using the above options to point the container to your snapshot.
-The default snapshot name included will be obsolete and removed in a matter of days.

 ## Building the Docker images